What Is The Contraction Of We Have

 Proofread Carefully

-Always proofread your writing carefully to ensure that you have used "we've" correctly and that it fits the context of your communication.
+Always proofread your writing carefully to confirm that you have used "we've" correctly and that it fits the context of your communication.
 Pay attention to the surrounding words and sentences to make sure that the contraction is used grammatically and stylistically appropriately.

 Practice in Different Contexts